 A descendent of seven generations of preachers, he became a Unitarian minister then left in 1832 following the death of his beloved young wife Ellen and after disagreeing with the church's doctrine on the sacrament of Communion and the accuracy of the Bible.

-A Unitarian minister for three years, he left after disagreeing with the church's doctrine.
-Like Thoreau and Carlyle, Emerson turned to Transcendentalism, which looked to Nature for spiritual unity.
+Like Thoreau and Carlyle, Emerson turned to Transcendentalism, a philosophical movement that looked to Nature for spiritual unity.

 In his major essays Nature (1836) and Self-Reliance (1841), Emerson celebrated the individual and independent spirit.
 He believed in the power and truth of self-examination and the unending beauty of nature and mankind.

 He said, "Nature arms each man with some faculty which enables him to do easily some feat impossible to any other."